willnotwish/willnotwish.github.io/_posts/2016-10-18-event-calendar-in-jekyll.md

 Unfortunately I get an ```ActionController::UnknownFormat``` error when I try ```/admin/events.json```

 Looks like I spoke too soon.
-Let's look at the controller.
+Let's look at the controller...

 Hmm.
 It looks a bit old school — probably the oldest bit of code in the whole app.